-Wellbeing Genomics prevails in DNA test trade secret jury trial
+Wellbeing Genomics secures more than $1 million in damages in DNA test trade secret jury trial and successfully defends award on appeal

 Clients Wellbeing Genomics Pty Ltd.